NYC man released from Rikers Island over coronavirus arrested on new rape charge: report

 Since then, at least six staff members have died from coronavirus and more than 900 other employees have tested positive, the Queens Eagle reported.

 At least 373 inmates have tested positive.
-The first inmate death was reported on April 5, accoridng to The New York Times.
+The first inmate death was reported on April 5, according to The New York Times.

 CLICK HERE TO GET THE FOX NEWS APP